 What's the difference between a HomeTown Gym and a gym franchise?

 Before we started our gym, we actually looked into several fitness franchises.
 Unfortunately, the costs, restrictions, and length of contracts were unappealing at best and appalling at worst.
 Plus, we were young, foolish, and arrogant.
 So, we started our own gym.

 When we were approached by multiple firms to start franchising, we knew immediately we didn't want to pursue that route.
 If we weren't willing to become a franchisee, why would we become a franchisor?

 However, we still wanted to help people start gyms.
 We had too many inquiries to just ignore it.
-We new we had a system that worked, could easily be taught to someone else, and be profitable for both parties.
+We new we had a system that worked, could easily be taught to someone else, required very little time by the owner once it was up and running, and was profitable even with just 300 members.
 Luckily, because I had experience in the healthcare industry, I found out about Management Service Organizations (MSOs), which are primarily used by physician's offices.
 It works very similar to a franchise, but with less costs and restrictions.

 So we took everything we didn't like about franchises, and flipped it with our newly formed MSO.

 Compared to a typical fitness franchise, we have: